XCrySDen --

 In addition, it can visualise chemical structures for the following ab initio simulation software:

-Jens Kunstmann has written an XSF-converting tool xsfConvert.
-Currently it can convert the data from the TB-LMTO-ASA and VASP programs to the XSF format.
+• Jens Kunstmann has written an XSF-converting tool xsfConvert.
+It can convert the data from the TB-LMTO-ASA and VASP programs to the XSF format.

 Molecular (and general) visualising features: